The Challenges of Adding Reliably-Private Social Networking to the Fediverse

 Snikket: All of the above, plus public groups, and voice/video calling, using an XMPP account (encrypted using OMEMO)

-Element: All of the above (encrypted using MegOLM), plus groups and their messages are stored on every participants’ server, not just the one it was started on.
+Element: All of the above using the Matrix protocol (encrypted using MegOLM), plus groups and their messages are stored on every participants’ server, not just the one it was started on.

 Anyone know why there are no new posts appearing in the Fediversity category since Jan 29, even though there have been at least 2 things posted in the category since then, including this one?